SAM MASTERS LEGAL

 The Florida Statutes s.943.0585 and s.943.059 establish specific criteria which must be met in order to have a criminal record sealed or expunged.
 Anyone who has been arrested and fingerprinted, regardless of the disposition of the case, has a criminal record.
 In Florida, even if your case was dismissed or you were acquitted; the Florida Department of Law Enforcement (FDLE), by Statue, must maintain that record in their files.
 The only way to have that record removed from the public eye is to have it Expunged or Sealed.
 In addition, anyone who has been booked into the County Jail will have been photographed and that mug shot will begin to appear on multiple websites almost immediately after your arrest.
 Many websites will voluntarily remove your mug shot upon proof that your record has been sealed or expunged.

-Prior to seeking to have your record sealed or expunged you should seek advice from an experienced and knowledgeable attorney.
+Prior to seeking to have your record sealed or expunged you should seek advice from an experienced and knowledgeable Daytona Beach Seal and Expunge attorney.
 You are only entitled to one expungement or sealing in your lifetime; therefore, it is important to fully review and discuss the facts and circumstances surrounding the charge to make sure it is the most effective use of that one lifetime opportunity.
 In some cases, the expungement or sealing of your record may be of little help to your situation if you are attempting to gain employment or licensing in certain fields.

 Under Florida law, once your record has been sealed or expunged, you can legally deny or fail to acknowledge the arrests covered by the sealed or expunged record, EXCEPT when the subject of the record: